 There are no tuition fees for this school as it is a state-funded academy.
 Education is provided free of charge to all admitted students.

 While the school has an Islamic religious character and a portion of places are allocated based on faith, it is open to students of all faiths and none.
-The school promotes inclusive British values and welcomes a diverse range of students who agree to follow the school code of conduct.
+The school promotes inclusive British values and welcomes a range of students who agree to follow the school code of conduct.

 The school does not have a fixed catchment boundary.
 Instead, it uses nodal points for distance-based admissions after faith-based and other priority criteria are met.
 Given the high subscription rate, proximity to these points is often crucial.